jbaumbach/socialtagg-web/README.md

    * Deploy to production easily with the bash script:

     $ ./deploy-to-heroku.sh
+    $ heroku ps     # Gets status
+    $ heroku logs   # See what broke, if anything

+## Third-party Components

+  In the open source world, new updates are released often.
+To list your versions:

+    $ npm list

+  To install/update components (all the dependencies in package.json):

+    $ npm update

+  Be sure to run all the tests after updating your components.
+Something may have broken.

 ## Misc Info

   The HTML template used by SocialTagg's website is here: http://vasterad.com/themes/centum/shortcodes.html

+  (Not tested) If multiple heroku accounts, install this: https://github.com/ddollar/heroku-accounts

+    $ heroku accounts
+    $ heroku accounts:set tagg